This algorithm handles common abbreviations, common nicknames, common acronyms, and date format.

 A CSR Manager is in charge of overall management of CSR type cases.
 CSR Managers have all the access and responsibilities of a CSR plus access to more sensitive operations.

 An entity is a set of attributes.
-Data elements are what is used to describe the attributes that make up an entity.
+Data elements are what we use to describe the attributes that make up an entity.
 For example, the credit card entity has attributes such as address line 1, address line 2, city, zip, and state.
 Data elements, such as description, length, type, and so on, are used to describe each attribute.

 An attribute of data that represents the kind and structure of the data.
 For example, String.